M4NU5/Personal_Website/content/thoughts/tech/DRAFT-hack_the_box_3_permx/index.md

 Looks like we are **www-data** but we can still read the etc/passwd looks to be a single human user of mtz that's where our user flag will be… Lets start enumerating this box and see how we can get it.

-In poking around we get this find an interesting file
+In poking around we get this find an interesting file...
 ```bash
 └─$ find / -type f -name "*config*" 2>/dev/null
 ...